cayadehaas/MSc_Thesis_Project/README.md

 ## Prerequisites
 1. An x86 machine running Windows 10 or a Unix-based OS
-2. Python 3.7 or higher.
-Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up the system Python.
+2. Python 3.7 or higher